jasserbenjemaa/flask_proxy/README.md

 # Flask Proxy

 ## Description
 Flask Proxy is a project that integrates **mitmproxy** with Flask to intercept API requests, analyze their parameters, consult an LLM for corrections, and forward the corrected requests to the server.
-It helps in debugging and fixing incorrect API parameters dynamically.
+It helps in fixing incorrect API parameters dynamically.

-## Features
-None

 ## Installation
 1. Clone the repository: